appveyor/website/src/docs/deployment/index.md

     APPVEYOR_REPO_TAG: true # keep casing this way for Linux builds where variables are case-sensitive
 ```

-However, please note that in case of **annotated** tag, `branch` and `appveyor_repo_tag` are mutually exclusive.
+However, please note that in case of **annotated** tag, `branch` and `APPVEYOR_REPO_TAG` are mutually exclusive.
 This is because, for webhook created as a result of **annotated** tag, there is no practical reliable way to recognize what branch the tag was created from.
 Therefore with this setting deployment will happen only for the master branch:

 ```yaml
 - provider: Environment